square/kotlinpoet/docs/interop-javapoet.md

-KotlinPoet-javapoet
+JavaPoet Extensions for KotlinPoet
 ===================

-`interop:ksp` is an interop API for converting[JavaPoet](https://github.com/squareup/javapoet) types to KotlinPoet types.
+`interop:ksp` is an interop API for converting [JavaPoet](https://github.com/squareup/javapoet) types to KotlinPoet types.
 This is particularly useful for projects that support code gen in multiple languages and want to easily be able to jump between.